Our students enjoy a healthy balance of academic, spiritual, and social activities

 Word about Walsh's unique character and feel, together with its more than 65 undergraduate major programs, award-winning athletics and vibrant student life, is spreading fast.
-This year, the university is celebrating nine consecutive years of record-setting enrollment.
+In fact, enrollment at Walsh has grown nearly 80% since 2002.

 With outstanding academic facilities, chapel and residence halls, a new health and wellness complex, and unique programs in areas such as bioinformatics and museum studies, students have a wide variety of options to make their mark at Walsh University.